YanZhang-zy/CoA/README.md

 ## Acknowledgments
 We would like to extend our gratitude to the following implementations for their contributions to the development of CoA:

-- [CLIP-LIT](https://github.com/ZhexinLiang/CLIP-LIT.git) for providing the method for learning pretrained prompt pair.
+- [CLIP-LIT](https://github.com/ZhexinLiang/CLIP-LIT.git) for providing the methodology for training pre-trained prompt pairs.
+- [DEA-Net](https://github.com/cecret3350/DEA-Net.git) for providing the re-parameterization technique.